-Tagmap helps people find others that are similar to them.
+Tagmap is a service to help people find others that are similar to them.
 It can help Internet users find people close to them that share the same interests as they do, help communities decide where to host meetups, or help for making online friends to socalize or play games with.

 Read the about page for more information on Tagmap.